Summer Research Program

 Our Students' Experience

-Previous Institution: University of Ottawa
+Previous Institution: University of Guelph

-Area of Study: Organic (Rousseaux Group)
+Area of Study: Organic Chemistry (Yudin Group)

-Program: Direct-Entry PhD
+Program: Direct Entry PhD

 Previous Institution: University of Toronto Mississauga